...

 24 August 2024by Sergiusz Woropaj

-This machine can undoubtedly be called one of the most modern developments of the 1980s.
+This printing machine can undoubtedly be called one of the most modern developments of the 1980s.
 The design solutions remain relevant even now, at the beginning of the 21st century.

 Among its options were state-of-the-art solutions, which even today are not found in all printing machine manufacturers.